kruton/rowing-calculator/README.md

 A comprehensive web application for rowing performance calculations.
 Built with React and Chakra UI, this calculator helps rowers and coaches calculate various performance metrics.

+## Project Status

+This project uses [pnpm](https://pnpm.io/) for package management and Node.js 22.x as the Long Term Support (LTS) version.

+## CI/CD Pipeline

+- **Tests**: The pipeline tests the application on multiple Node.js versions including 20.x and 22.x.
+- **Deploy**: On successful push to the `main` branch, the project is built and deployed to GitHub Pages using the latest stable Node.js version (22.x).

 ## Features

 - **Split Time Calculator**: Convert total time and distance into 500m split times